 4. They’ve got very tiny eyes

-Actually wits these eyes they can only distinguish between shadows and lights.
-But instead nudis have two tentacles, called rhinophores located on top of their head.
+Actually, with these eyes, they can only distinguish between shadows and lights.
+But instead, nudis have two tentacles, called rhinophores located on top of their head.

 Having these two horns sticking out of their bodies makes nudibranchs more visible to predators so they have the ability to withdraw them into their bodies when in danger.